Blueberry Cake Dazzles at Julee Rosso’s Wickwood Inn, Saugatuck, MI

 Posted on: August 5, 2016 | Posted in: Recipes

-It’s a BERRY beautiful time of year in Saugatuck!
+It’s time for our blueberry cake version of Wickwood’s Razzle Dazzle Cake.
+It’s a BERRY beautiful time of year to be here in Saugatuck!

 At Wickwood, we celebrate blueberries all day long.
 During our signature Farm To Table Brunch we are now featuring Blueberry Streusel Cake, Razzle Dazzle Blueberry Cake, Blueberry Bread Pudding with Spicy Blueberry Sauce, and Four Berry Fruit Salad.
 Because these little blue wonders are so irresistible, we’re sprinkling them on our Honeydew, Mint and Lime Salad and atop our Five Citrus Salad with Honey and Mint sauce.